-In general, the design of a groundwater recharge BMP to offset a development site's groundwater recharge deficit should follow the standards and guidelines for dry wells, infiltration basins, and pervious paving systems with storage beds presented in Chapter 9.
-This includes utilizing soil permeability data obtained from tests such as those contained in Standards for Individual Subsurface Sewage Disposal Systems at N.J.A.C.
-7:9A at the site of the proposed recharge BMP.
+In general, the design of a groundwater recharge BMP to offset a development site's groundwater recharge deficit should follow the standards and guidelines identified in the BMP's respective chapter of the BMP Manual, which includes utilizing soil permeability data obtained from tests such as those contained in Chapter 12: Soil Testing Criteria at the site of the proposed recharge BMP.
 In addition, the recharge BMP design must be based on the following guidelines:

-- Computation of the pre- and post-development annual groundwater recharge rate and the annual recharge deficit should be based upon the New Jersey Geological Survey Report GSR-32 A Method For Evaluating Ground-Water-Recharge Areas in New Jersey, which is incorporated into the NJGRS. - 2.
+- 1. Computation of the pre- and post-development annual groundwater recharge rate and the annual recharge deficit should be based upon the New Jersey Geological Survey Report GSR-32: A Method for Evaluating Ground Water Recharge Areas in New Jersey, which is incorporated into the NJGRS. - 2.
 Only the directly connected impervious portions of a recharge BMP's drainage area can be used to compute runoff to the BMP.
 In the NJGRS, the input parameter Aimp, which is the size of the recharge BMP's drainage area, must represent only directly connected impervious surfaces.
 This is particularly relevant for infiltration basins and pervious paving systems used for groundwater recharge that may also have pervious and unconnected impervious areas draining to them. - 3.
 Runoff collected from roofs and other above-grade surfaces can be directly conveyed to a recharge BMP.
-However, roof gutter guards and/or sumps or traps equipped with clean-outs should be included upstream of the recharge BMP wherever possible to minimize the amount of sediment or other solids that can enter the BMP. - 4.
-Runoff collected from parking lots, driveway, roads, and other on-grade impervious surfaces and conveyed to a subsurface recharge BMP must be pretreated to remove 80 percent of TSS in order to prevent the loss of storage volume and/or recharge capacity due to sedimentation and clogging.
-Exceptions may be possible for patios, tennis courts, and similar on-grade impervious surfaces with minimal TSS loadings on case-by-case basis.
+However, refer to the recharge BMP's respective BMP Manual chapter for information regarding pre-treatment requirements. - 4.
+Runoff collected from parking lots, driveway, roads and other on-grade impervious surfaces and conveyed to a subsurface recharge BMP must be pretreated to remove 80 percent of TSS in order to prevent the loss of storage volume and/or recharge capacity due to sedimentation and clogging.
+Exceptions may be possible for patios, tennis courts and similar on-grade impervious surfaces with minimal TSS loadings on case-by-case basis.
 Such treatment can also be used to meet the site's overall TSS removal requirements.
 In addition, all on-grade drainage areas to a subsurface recharge BMP should consist only of impervious surfaces.
-Exceptions to this requirement may include roadway right-of-ways, vegetated parking lot medians, planting and landscape beds, and other pervious surfaces provided that they comprise only a small percentage of the total drainage area and will not generate an excessive amount of TSS or other material that might adversely impact the subsurface recharge BMP.
+Exceptions to this requirement may include roadway rights-of-ways, vegetated parking lot medians, planting and landscape beds and other pervious surfaces provided that they comprise only a small percentage of the total drainage area and will not generate an excessive amount of TSS or other material that might adversely impact the subsurface recharge BMP.
 As noted above, if such areas are part of the actual drainage area, they must not be included in the drainage area size (variable Aimp) used in the NJGRS' BMP Calculations worksheet to design the recharge BMP.